Table of Contents[Hide][Show]

 6 Ways to Reverse or Prevent Fatty Liver

 The good news about all this, is that there is evidence that fatty liver can be prevented and reversed.
 That’s why it’s imperative to take action as soon as possible, because once permanent damage occurs it cannot be reversed with any intervention.

 #1: Intensive Lifestyle Intervention

-While 175 minutes of exercise per day may seem excessive, try starting with at least 30 minutes a day, or even 10 minutes if that's all you can do – any exercise is better than no exercise at all!
+175 minutes of exercise per week is equivalent to about 30 minutes a day 6 days per week, which is an achievable goal for most people.
+But if you’re just getting started even 10 minutes a day is worthwhile – any exercise is better than no exercise at all!
 And if you are overweight, aiming to lose a few pounds is a great goal to pursue – both exercise and dietary changes can help with that.